aerospike/aerospike-client-c/examples/README.md

 computing a per-record distance to a fixed query vector - `euclideanDistance` (ordered ascending: nearest first) and `dotProduct` (ordered descending) - and returns only the k best, fully ranked.
-KNN reuses the same Top-K machinery that orders by any scalar bin; the distance is a plain VectorExp operator packed inline as msgpack.
+KNN reuses the same Top-K machinery that orders by any scalar bin.

 ## Scan Examples